spexop-ui/spexop-packages/packages/react/src/basic/layout/Hero/README.md

 4. **Test with reduced motion**: Verify experience with animations disabled
 5. **Keep descriptions concise**: Aim for 2-3 sentences maximum
 6. **Use appropriate variants**: Choose variants that match your content layout
+7. **Leverage new variants**: Use modern for SaaS, elegant for corporate sites

 ## Examples